General Parking Rules

 Citation Penalties

-If parking payments are not paid or appealed within 10 days, an additional $10 charge is added.
-After 28 days from the date of the ticket, an additional $50 charge is added and the citation is then forwarded to the Wisconsin Department of Transportation.
-This may result in a suspension of a vehicle’s registration and may disallow future registrations by the owner.
+If a parking citation is not paid or appealed within 10 days, a $10 late fee is added.
+After 28 days from the date of the ticket, an additional $50 charge is added ($60 total late fee) and the citation is then forwarded to the Wisconsin Department of Transportation.
+This results in a suspension of a vehicle’s registration and may disallow future registrations by the owner.
 The date at which this occurs will be sent in a notice via mail to the vehicle owner’s house address.

 Noteworthy Rules